Reports from county or village police, Jan. 3-9

 A Mansfield Avenue residence was burglarized Jan.
 3. Two flat-screen TVs, a PlayStation, an Xbox, video games, kitchen utensils and photos were stolen.

-There was an attempted burglary at a Summer Avenue residence Jan.
-8. The rear door was damaged, but entry into the home was not made.
+There was an attempted burglary on Summer Avenue residence Jan.
+8. The rear door was damaged, but entry was not made into the home.